 Explores London's history as an artistic center with special focus on theatres and museums (eight nights).
 Students will attend performances ranging from musical comedies to contemporary drama, visit the Globe Theatre, and travel to Stratford-on-Avon for a performance at the Royal Shakespeare Theatre.
 Visits to the National Gallery, Tate Gallery, and British Museum will provide first-hand experience of the some of the world's most famous artworks and historical artifacts.
+Requires separate field study costs.
 [Summer 2011]